Narundi: During the reign of Puzur-Inshushinak

 In sources from Puzur-Inshushinak's reign Narundi is the second most commonly mentioned deity after Inshushinak.
 A statue presumed to be a depiction of her known from this period.
 It is the earliest known life-size statue assumed to depict a deity.
 The head was discovered in the acropole area of Susa in 1904, while the body in the same location in 1907, and they were joined in 1967 in the Louvre.
 It is inscribed with text in both Akkadian cuneiform and linear Elamite.
 The usual identification of the statue as a representation of Narundi rests exclusively on the assumption that her name occurs in the latter, which remains uncertain.
 More recently Desset had identified the name in Linear Elamite to be Belat-ekallim instead (who he believes refers to Innana).
 She is depicted wearing a kaunakes covering most of her body, though not the hands and the feet, as well as headgear with four pairs of horns.
 She holds a palm leaf and a goblet, and sits on a throne decorated with three pairs of roaring lions.
 Similarities between the iconography of this presumed representation of Narundi with Mesopotamian depictions of Inanna have been pointed out.
 Occasionally it is suggested that it might have been a representation of the latter taken to Susa as a spoil of war and subsequently inscribed.

 Puzur-Inshushinak also mentions Narundi in curse formulas.
 An inscription on a votive table invokes her alongside Inshushinak, Inanna and Nergal to prevent its destruction.
 Another, identified on a small statuette, implores her, Inshushinak, Shamash, Nergal and a deity whose names is not preserved to deprive anyone who removes it of descendants.
 On a commemorative stele describing the construction of a temple of a canal she is listed after Inshushinak, Shamash, Enlil, Enki, Ishtar, Sin and Ninhursag, and before the "totality of the gods."
 It is possible that the selection of deities was meant to imitate inscriptions of Naram-Sin, with the lead deities of the local Elamite pantheon added to the customary list of major members of the Mesopotamian pantheon.
+In some of Puzur-Inshushinak’s curse formulas, Simut is replaced by Nergal in Akkadian but not Narundi.
+It is suggested that Narundi does not have a designated Mesopotamian equivalent.

 The statue, inscribed with text in Linear Elamite and in Akkadian.